LoukiaSpin/tracenma/README.md

     install.packages("tracenma")
     library(tracenma)

-or run the following code to install the development version of the package:
+or run the following code to install and load the development version of the package:

     install.packages("devtools")
     devtools::install_github("LoukiaSpin/tracenma")
+    library(tracenma)

 ## Example